captainbeeheart/pynfc15693demod/README.md

     - center frequency 13.56MHz

-Tested with a SDR-Play sdr at 2MHz sample frequeny and centered on 13.56MHz.
+Tested with a SDRplay sdr ireceiver at 2MHz sample frequeny and centered on 13.56MHz.

 Only the VCD to VICC demodulation and frame decoding is functional.
 TODO: VICC to VCD answer demodulation and frame decoder.